 See that deer all up in that other deer’s bokeh?
 Don’t be that deer.
 That deer is a creep.
 Stalking may be the creepiest of all creeper antics next to heavy mouth breathing and smelling things we touched.

-Whether you’re following me down the street or from one aisle to another at the grocery, if you’re that invested in having me in your line of sight, being where I am, or knowing where I’m going, that’s not just a red flag.
-It’s a red carpet and I ain’t walking it.
+Whether you’re following me down the street or from one aisle to another at the grocery, if you’re that invested in keeping me in your line of sight, being where I am, or knowing where I’m going, that’s not just a red flag.
+It’s the country that flies it.

 I don’t know which is worse: Trying to stalk us in secret or not giving a shit that we see you.
 I think I prefer a creep who hides.
 At least some part of him knows what he’s doing is wrong.
 A creep who’ll follow me in broad daylight like it’s normal is pure creep not from concentrate and it’s unnerving.

 Want to up the creep ante?
 Follow us in a vehicle.
-Now, not only are you a stalking creep.
-You’re a stalking creep who might be trying to abduct us!
+Now, not only are you a stalker.
+You’re a stalker who might try to abduct us!

 There isn’t anything clever or insightful to offer with this one.
 Only a rule.
 Don’t stalk us.
 Not offline.
 Not online.
-If you do and we catch you, your creep cover is blown and you’ll have no one to blame for the creep designation but yourself.
+If you do and we catch you, you’ll have no one to blame for the creep designation but yourself.

 4) Keep personal questions tame.

 You know how you meet someone and you’re having a chat and five seconds into it, you ask where they live?
+Yeah.
 Don’t do that.
 It’s creepy.
 Normal guys beat around the bush.
-Oh, you just moved to New York?
+Oh, you just moved to Boston?
 Where are you from originally?
 Tampa?
 I’ve been down there.
-Nice place, m’yeah!
+Nice place!

 Creeps get straight to the point and are way too specific.
-I see you’re here alone.
+I noticed you’re alone.
 Do you have a boyfriend?
-Does he live with you?
-You live by yourself?
+Do you live by yourself?
 Where?
-Is that a house or an apartment?
-What street is that?
+In a house or apartment?
 Do you work around here?
-Which building?
-What shift?
+Where is that?
+What days?
+Mornings or nights usually?

 5) Touching is stranger danger.